• Skip to primary navigation

 People have access to cheap and varied goods.
 As a result, they get the things they need to make their lives easier and more productive.
 In addition, urbanization also allows people to have better access to education or health services.

 On the other hand, manufacturing expansion creates more income for households.
-They earn higher wages than those earned in the primary sector.
-They can use it to buy goods and invest in education and training.
+They earn higher wages than those earned in the primary sector, which they can use to buy goods and invest in education and training.

 Trade balance improvement